darwinia-network/darwinia-common/docs/Relayer Fee Market.md

         3. Deposit MessageDeilvery(,...... message_execute_result) event
 5.  if message_execute_result is success, move ***locked_asset*** to backing vault. else, return the ***locked_asset*** back to user.

-## Proposal B—Oracle+On-chain Automatic Pricing
+## Proposal B-Oracle + On-chain Automatic Pricing

-High gas fees in some networks, such as Ethereum, may prevent the relayer from quoting frequently, and the execution cost of message delivery on the target chain is predictable, for example (***Ethereum>Darwinia***).
+High gas fees in some networks, such as Ethereum, may prevent the relayer from quoting frequently, and the execution cost of message delivery on the target chain is predictable, such as (***Ethereum>Darwinia***).
 In this scenario, a second-best solution is to query the execution cost by the interface on the target chain, plus the estimated delivery cost.
 The disadvantage is that it is not adaptable, and it is possible that no relayer is willing to take the order, causing message delivery congestion and stability problems.

 ## Update to Darwinia > Ethereum Bridge: Grandpa Beefy Light Client + Three-tiered Quotation